 BROOKLYN, NEW YORK – Lucky sneakerheads, fashion aficionados and streetwear enthusiasts alike gathered around the gloomy New York City weekend (Oct.
 6-7) in the Brooklyn Navy Yard for HYPEBEAST’s first-ever festival they dubbed Hypefest.
 I say ‘lucky’ because Kevin Ma — founder and chief executive of HYPEBEAST — posted on his Instagram a few weeks after the announcement of Hypefest that “Culture and learning shouldn’t have a price attached to it.
 I will personally cover the cost of tickets to make Hypefest a free experience for all.”
 The result?
 Selling out of the initial 10,000 free tickets in a matter of minutes.
 So what made this a must-visit event (besides the waived admission and being their very first large-scale festival)?
-Mainly because the limited, exclusive items teased for weeks on Hypefest’s Instagram would only be available to those attending the festival through a location-based ordering system.
+Mainly because of the limited, exclusive items teased for weeks on Hypefest’s Instagram would only be available to those attending the festival through a location-based ordering system.
 And what were some of these items on offer, and what makes that such a big deal?
-We’ll get to that in a second but it was also a chance for attendees to interact with their favorite designers and artists, check out some live music, get hands-on with some of their favorite products, participate in live panels, and of course to flaunt and flex with others in some of their best ‘fits.
+We’ll get to that in a second but it was also a chance for attendees to interact with their favorite designers and artists, check out some live music, get hands-on with some of their beloved products, participate in live panels, and of course to flaunt and flex with the other fellow trendsetters in some of their best ‘fits.

-The festival was spread across the Brooklyn Naval Yard, as brands and vendors filled the numerous stalls inside two large warehouses to give festival goers a first glimpse into their latest exclusive offerings.
-In between that was an outdoor stage for DJs and rap performances, with a secondary stage by the patio featuring a set from NYC jazz group Onyx Collective as well as other special guests – a place to just sit back and relax to while overlooking the ocean and the city’s iconic concrete jungle.
-I can’t forget to mention the yacht that was docked by the VIP lounge, plastered with all-over monogram branding from leather goods company MCM for that perfect Instagram post.
-As people trickled their way in to Hypefest, it was apparent that the first stop most had in mind was the RIMOWA booth, where Virgil Abloh and his Off-White label collaborated with the high-end luggage brand to debut the suitcase collection.
+The festival was spread across the Brooklyn Naval Yard, as brands and vendors filled the numerous stalls inside two large warehouses to give attendees a first glimpse into their latest exclusive offerings.
+In between that was an outdoor stage for DJs and live performances, with a secondary stage by the patio featuring a set from NYC jazz group Onyx Collective as well as other special guests – a place to just sit back and relax to while overlooking the ocean and the city’s iconic concrete jungle.
+I can’t forget to mention the yacht that was docked by the VIP lounge, plastered with all-over monogram branding from leather goods company MCM for those wanting that perfect Instagram post.
+As people trickled their way in to Hypefest, it was apparent that the first stop most had in mind was the RIMOWA booth, where Virgil Abloh and his Off-White label collaborated with the high-end luggage brand to debut their suitcase collection.
 The steep $1,700 price tag didn’t deter anyone that had their eyes set on this piece – coming in either black or clear options – as swarms rushed into the booth to order one before selling out, which it most certainly did in just minutes.
 Knowing that this suitcase would fetch for more than twice that amount in the resell market, many saw this purchase as a no-brainer.

-Menswear label ALYX Studio also made a huge impact as they teamed up with Nike for an exclusive Air Force 1 High, and in order to even get a chance to acquire these highly-desired trainers, attendees had to wait in line to buy a collaborative hoodie to get entered into a raffle – not a bad way to generate insane hype as well as sell merchandise without even a second thought.
+Menswear label ALYX Studio also made a huge impact as they teamed up with Nike for an exclusive Air Force 1 High, and in order to even get a chance to acquire these highly-desired trainers, attendees had to wait in line to buy a collaborative hoodie to get entered into a raffle – not a bad way to generate hype by word-of-mouth as well as sell merchandise without even a second thought.
 Another booth that got a lot of attention was the THUNDERBOLT PROJECT over at the secondary warehouse, which is a special team-up undertaking with Japanese designer/”godfather of streetwear” Hiroshi Fujiwara and mobile game sensation Pokémon GO.
-Aside from all the limited hoodies, T-shirts and accessories, the added draw was that they were giving away exclusive products to Pokémon GO trainers that are level 25 or higher at their booth.
+Aside from all the limited hoodies, T-shirts and accessories, the added draw was that they were giving away exclusive products to Pokémon GO trainers that were level 25 or higher at their booth.
 Not only that, attendees that were in close proximity of the booth were able to claim one-of-a-kind in-game items for their trainers: a fragment design-branded hat and T-shirt to show off to against other envious players.
 It was also an adidas takeover in this warehouse, where people can sign up to create their own three stripes-branded tote bag or long-sleeve tee, or be lucky enough to design and put together a pair of shoes as they debuted their ‘Makers Lab – Never Made’ stations in Hypefest.
 Customization artist Jack the Ripper showed up to demonstrate his designs and ideas on putting a shoe together, as well as actor Jonah Hill — who happens to be a purveyor of street culture and fashion — participating as onlookers observed and took photos.

 Besides the usual activities those would find in an event like this, there was one that truly stood out from the rest over at the ACRONYM booth — a revered Berlin-based technical apparel company — offering people a unique virtual reality race car experience in partnership with autonomous racing company Roborace.
 It was here where I got a chance to speak with Errolson Hugh — co-founder of ACRONYM and a prominent figure in fashion all things techwear, luckily catching him in between taking photos and talking with fans — to quickly discuss what he had going on in this unparalleled space: